 HEMDental-Care®

-Currently in development, HEMDental-Care® targets periodontitis, a common periodontal disease caused by bacteria that is the primary cause of tooth loss
+Currently in development, HEMDental-Care® targets periodontitis, that is the primary cause of tooth loss.

 Serious periodontal diseases were the eleventh most common diseases in the world in 2016.1

 Current periodontitis therapy essentially consists of partial mechanical cleaning of infected surfaces, supplemented by antibiotic therapy, the long-term use of which may be problematic (resistance/allergic reactions to antibiotics and potential increase in the risk of colorectal cancer).
 Therefore, our marine hemoglobin-based technology, coupled to a hyaluronic acid gel, can be beneficial in periodontitis treatment.
-The device currently under development will be capable of delivering oxygen and specifically targeting the microorganisms involved in this pathology without disrupting the oral microbiota.
+The device currently under development will be capable of delivering oxygen that will inhibit the growth of anaerobic pathogens and promote tissue healing.

 “New dental health application for Hemarina’s M101 molecule published in Scientific Reports research journal” Press release